MichaelSchneeberger/rxbp/README.md

 - `flat_map` - flattens a Flowable of Flowables
 - `map` - applies a function to each element emitted by the Flowable
 - `pairwise` - pairing two consecutive elements emitted by the Flowable
+- `reduce` - applies an accumulator function over a Flowable sequence and returns a single element
 - `repeat_first` - repeat the first element by the Flowable forever (until disposed)
 - `share` - multicasts the elements of the Flowable to possibly multiple subscribers
 - `scan` - applies an accumulator function over a Flowable sequence and returns each intermediate result.
+- `to_list` - collects the elements of a Flowable sequence and emits a single element
 - `zip_with_index` - the same as `map`, except that the selector function takes index in addition to the value